<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 It Will Need Constant Additions and Upgrades

-As your business grows and your needs change, and so should your subscription billing system.
+As your business grows, you outgrow your current systems and your needs change, and so should your subscription billing system.
 You’ll have to make the following changes to your system as your business grows:

 Building Software is Time Consuming